 To create a Horcrux, by definition the spell-caster must have split his or her soul into fragments, so that one fragment can be implanted within the Horcrux while the other is retained in the spell-caster's own body.
 The act of splitting the soul is accomplished by committing murder, which rips the soul apart.
-From Dumbledore's remarks about Voldemort's possible planned use of the murders of the Potters when Harry was a baby and of Frank Bryce's murder in 1994, it does not matter whether the victim is a witch, wizard, or Muggle.
+From Dumbledore's remarks about Voldemort's possible planned use of the murders of the Potters when Harry was a baby and his assumption that Voldemort would have used the death of Frank Bryce in 1994, it does not matter whether the victim is a witch, wizard, or Muggle.
 According to Slughorn, some spell appears to be involved for the implant process, but Slughorn neither knew nor wished to know the details (HBP23).

 Tom Marvolo Riddle, later known as Voldemort, became obsessed with avoiding death at a very young age.
 At some point during his early years at Hogwarts, despite the fact that the topic of Horcruxes was not part of the curriculum and was in fact banned at the school, Riddle learned of their existence.

 Riddle hit upon the idea of creating not just one Horcrux to protect part of his soul, but several at once: a grand total of six Horcruxes, so that he would eventually have a seven-part soul, with six parts concealed in various Horcruxes and the seventh remaining in his body.
 Under a pretense of academic curiosity, he sought Horace Slughorn's opinion as to whether this would be an effective procedure, and apparently was satisfied with the answer he got (HBP23).
-It is worth noting that since Riddle was already in possession of his maternal grandfather's ring at the time of his conversation with Slughorn, he had at that point already committed at least three murders (those of his paternal grandparents and his father) and had framed his maternal uncle for the crimes.
+It is worth noting that since Riddle was already in possession of his maternal grandfather's ring at the time of his conversation with Slughorn, he had at that point already committed at least four murders: those of his paternal grandparents and his father, plus the murder of Myrtle Warren.